sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

  * Squash your commits so it looks sane
  * Make sure your code follow our lint rule by running: <code>npm run lint</code>
  * Make sure your code don't break any tests: <code>npm test</code>
  * Update the documentation [https://github.com/sitespeedio/sitespeed.io/tree/master/docs](https://github.com/sitespeedio/sitespeed.io/tree/master/docs) in another pull request.
-When we merge the PR the documentaion will automatically be updated so we do that when we push the next release
+When we merge the PR the documentation will automatically be updated so we do that when we push the next release

 ### Do a release
 When you become a member of the sitespeed.io team you can push releases.
 You do that by running the release bash script in root: <code>./release.sh</code>